20 SUV Camper Ideas [DIY, SUV Conversion Kits & SUV Tents]

 The most affordable way to create an SUV RV for SUV camping is to do it yourself.

-You’ll probably end up spending only a few hundred bucks on your SUV camper conversion if you do all the work yourself.
-Plus, an SUV can be converted into a comfortable camper in just a couple of days.
+If you do all the work yourself, you’ll probably spend only a few hundred bucks on your SUV camper conversion.
+Plus, an SUV can be converted into a comfortable camper in a few days.

 Check out the bed platform and storage in the RAV 4 SUV below: